wongkenny240/ComputerForensics/acquisition/incident-response-method.md

 ## Windows

+Below list out a list of information we need to collection during a live response on Windows PC.

 | Data to be collected | Command /Tools |
 | :--- | :--- |
 | System date and time | date and time |